Dmytro Kulyk: Kudrivka

 In the summer of 2023 Kulyk moved again to Kudrivka, who had just been promoted to the Ukrainian Second League.
 He scored 3 goals in the league and 4 goals in the Ukrainian Cup, becoming the top scorer together with Andriy Shtohrin.

 Nyva Buzova

 In March 2024 Kulyk moved to Nyva Buzova where he played 7 matches.

 Dinaz Vyshhorod

 In summer 2024 Kulyk moved to Dinaz Vyshhorod in Ukrainian First League.
 On 17 November he scored his first goal against Kremin at the Dinaz Stadium in Demydiv.

-FC Chernihiv
+Second spell at FC Chernihiv

 On 22 January 2025, Kulyk moved to Chernihiv in Ukrainian Second League.
 On 11 April 2025, he made his debut with the new club against Lokomotyv Kyiv at the Bannikov Stadium in Kyiv.
 On 11 May 2025, he scored his first goal with the new club against Oleksandriya-2 at the Olimp Stadium in Oleksandriia.
 On 30 May 2025, he scored the winning goal in the first leg of the Play-Offs against Skala Stryi.
+On 26 November 2025, Kulyk signed a new contract extension with FC Chernihiv.